sfazliddinov385/defender-detection-engineering-lab/response/incident-response-runbook.md

 ![Action Center showing the isolate device action](../screenshots/20-action-center-ir-history.png) *The Action Center History logs the whole response.
 The "Isolate device" entry on victim-a (source: Portal, status: Completed) is the containment step.*

-The isolation also shows right in the incident graph, where victim-a says **Isolated** in red:
+The isolation also shows in the incident graph, where victim-a is marked **Isolated** in red:

 ![Multi-stage incident showing victim-a isolated](../screenshots/19-multistage-attack-story.png) *Containment in the graph: victim-a marked Isolated inside the incident.*

-A note on isolated machines: once a machine is isolated it's off the network for normal access, so I reached its console straight through the VMware window for local commands.
+A note on isolated machines: once a machine is isolated it is off the network for normal access, so I reached its console directly through the VMware window for local commands.
 Live Response still works through the Defender channel even while the machine is isolated, because that channel is the EDR's own path, not regular network access.

 ## Investigate and eradicate

 ### Investigate (Live Response)

-I turned on Live Response in Settings → Endpoints → Advanced features (Live Response, Live Response for Servers, and unsigned script execution), waited a few minutes for it to kick in, then opened a Live Response session on victim-a.
+I turned on Live Response in Settings → Endpoints → Advanced features (Live Response, Live Response for Servers, and unsigned script execution), waited a few minutes for it to propagate, then opened a Live Response session on victim-a.

-In the shell I checked if the payload was actually on disk:
+In the shell I checked whether the payload was actually on disk:

 ```
 dir "C:\Users\Public"
 ```

 The folder did **not** have `beacon.ps1`.
-Trying to remove the file confirmed it:
+The attempt to remove the file confirmed it:

 ```
 remediate file "C:\Users\Public\beacon.ps1"   →  Failed (file not found)
 ```

-That's proof the payload file was never dropped.
+This is proof the payload file was never dropped.
 The **Run key itself was the real foothold**, not a file.
-The Action Center logs both the `dir` command (Completed) and the `remediate file` try (Failed), which together make the point.
+The Action Center logs both the `dir` command (Completed) and the `remediate file` attempt (Failed), which together make the point.

 ### Eradicate